jaimebunay/erc20_token_crowdsale/README.md

 ![step6](screenshots/txnKovanTestnet.png)

 5\.
-Custom tokens can also be added to MyCrypo (note: This only worked during local network tests)
+Custom tokens can also be added to MyCrypto (note: This only worked during local network tests)

 ![step7](screenshots/MyCrypto.png)